Alternate Activity 2: Circle of Friends

 Ask for a volunteer to stand in the center of the circle.
 Try the game.
 Then add:

-Now when (name of child in the center) comes back to the middle, they're going to turn a little bit, and fall back again, so different children will have a chance to catch him/her.
+Now when (name of child in the center) comes back to the middle, they're going to turn a little bit, and fall back again, so different children will have a chance to catch them.

 Do this game a few times.
 Try to let everyone who wants to go in the circle have a turn.